Incredible Crisis: Plot

-The first chapter revolves around father Taneo, who is routinely working in his office (albeit quite tiredly) when suddenly he is ordered to dance by his supervisor along with his peers.
-After doing so in quite a frenzy, his co-workers then run off, looking quite scared and seem to be running away from something.
-Taneo turns round to investigate, when he sees a giant boulder-like statue part (which was being placed onto a statue nearby, but accidentally came off) come crashing through the wall; and is forced to run down corridors from it, until he reaches the safety of an elevator which he uses to descend.
+The first chapter revolves around father Taneo, who is working in his office when suddenly he is ordered to dance by his supervisor along with his peers.
+After doing so in quite a frenzy, his co-workers then run off seemingly in fear of something.
+Taneo turns around to investigate, when he sees a giant boulder-like statue part (which was being placed onto a statue nearby, but accidentally came off) come crashing through the wall; and is forced to run down corridors from it, until he reaches the safety of an elevator which he uses to descend.
 The boulder comes crashing from above, shooting debris down while Taneo desperately works on activating an emergency stop.
 Eventually, the boulder also shoots down onto the elevator, and in an explosion, Taneo is shot out of the window.
 Falling to certain death, Taneo luckily grabs onto a flagpole - but it cannot take his weight, and thus Taneo falls once more; various things slow his descent, and he lands safely.
 The boulder emerges again through the building's main entrance, but he easily evades it - not long after though, a piece of the statue which was holding the flagpole lands on his head, knocking him unconscious.
 He later wakes up in an ambulance, strapped to a stretcher while the paramedics ask him questions to check his thinking state.
 After answering the questions correctly, they accidentally send Taneo - still strapped to the stretcher - out of the ambulance and into the traffic, due to their over-excitement.
 However, Taneo successfully dodges the traffic and breaks free of his restraints; but when he does so, he crashes into the boulder from before (which miraculously appears).
 When he recovers, he is helped by an attractive lady, who soon leaves him.
-Taneo, seemingly in love, follows her onto a Ferris wheel and gives her an erotic back-massage (in this scene, the two characters are only heard but not seen; in the North American version, it is said to be a "back massage", but in the Japanese original, it was hinted at it being a far more sexual act, and although the American version downplayed this, the female still belts out orgasmic-sounding screams when Taneo is successful).
+Taneo, seemingly in love, follows her onto a Ferris wheel and gives her an erotic back-massage.
 Afterwards, she suddenly jumps from the Ferris wheel and onto a helicopter, before pointing out she left a bomb behind Taneo.
 The bomb explodes, sending Taneo onto the helicopter.
-Soon he makes it off and sees a UFO, which two navy ships are trying to destroy - for some reason however, Taneo commandeers a turret and shoots down their missiles, saving the UFO.
+Soon he makes it off and sees a UFO, which two navy ships are trying to destroy.
+However, Taneo commandeers a turret and shoots down their missiles, saving the UFO.
 Eventually, Taneo himself is shot upon by a missile, exploding the turret and sending him high into the sky - but somehow lands safely and gets onto a boat.
 He gets curious about a block on the boat and removes it, which unwittingly starts sinking the boat.
-Taneo and the boat owner successfully block the hole and get back to shore, where Taneo decides to take an underground train (possibly to avoid any more madness).
+Taneo and the boat owner successfully block the hole and return to shore, where Taneo decides to take the subway.
 Once boarding the train, he finds it strangely empty, and the attractive woman from before appears, revealing she has cut the brakes of the train.
-The train crashes into various blockings on the tracks and shoots up from the underground, where Taneo finds himself miraculously outside of Hatsu's house.
+The train crashes into obstacles on the tracks and finally bursts out of the tunnel, depositing Taneo right outside Hatsu's house.